-Are you starting a new job and looking through your new employee benefits package wondering what is a 401(k) plan and how do I start investing in one?
+Are you wondering “How do I open a 401k account?”
+Or are you starting a new job and looking through your new employee benefits package wondering what exactly is a 401(k) plan?

 Read on to learn exactly what a 401(k) is and how you can guarantee you will be ready for retirement.

 What Is A 401k?